The consequences of failure to understand medications are dire.

 HCI offers an option for patients to search for and learn about their medications through the Rx App; an app which runs on the patient’s Interactive Whiteboard and in-room television and and allows them to:

 - Ask for prescriptions fulfillment right from the hospital pharmacy prior to discharge.

 - Read a full description of their medicines, including side effects and warnings.

 - View images and pictures of the medicines they’ve been prescribed.

 MediaCare, the HCI enterprise-wide, integrated platform for Interactive Patient Care, drives our patient-centered apps like the Rx App and Pharmacy Fulfillment App as a comprehensive interface to support streamlined work-flows and patient education to reduce errors and readmissions.

-Request your brief online or in-person demo and discover how the Interactive Patient Care system from HCI can transform the way you deliver care and keep patients safe.
+Request your virtual demo and discover how the Interactive Patient Care system from HCI can transform the way you deliver care and keep patients safe.